huberfe/huberfe.github.io/jobs.md

 At U. Gdansk, every PhD student _also_ needs to be part of the Doctoral school.
 The doctoral school then provides an _additional_ salary of 3466 PLN gross.

-The timeline is as follows:
+The timeline is as follows.

-With me:
+1) With me:

 - Application deadline: 31 June
 - Interview: 6-10 July
 - Decision: 10 July

-With the doctoral school:
+2) With the doctoral school:

 The successful candidate will then have to apply (with my support) to the doctoral school of the University of Gdańsk.
 You will need all your documents (diploma etc) ready.